sadewrashmika13/sadew-yt-/README.md

 1. Fork this repository to your GitHub account.
 2. Log in to Vercel.
 3. Click "Add New" -> "Project" and import this repository.
+4. When asked for "Framework Preset", select "Other".
-4. Vercel will automatically detect the settings from vercel.json.
+5. Vercel will automatically detect the settings from vercel.json.
-5. Click "Deploy".
+6. Click "Deploy".

 ```

 If you find this project useful, please Star ⭐ this repository